 Lochness - Step off the streets of Bratislava and into this perfect pub that feels as if it's been imported straight from the Scottish highlands.
 Tuck into hearty pub grub, indulge in some seriously tasty whiskies and finish with a smoke in the cigar lounge.
 Aye, Lochness is just that good.

 Michalska Cocktail Room - Imagine an underground living room with more spirits than a Russian mafia den.
-That's Michalska Cocktail Room, one of Bratislava's best kept secrets and one of the city's best (if not the best) bars.
-Although you won't find any signage, so ask the barista at Urban Bistro for directions and make your way into this subterranean playground.
+That's Michalska Cocktail Room, one of Bratislava's best-kept secrets and one of the city's best (if not the best) bars.
+Although you won't find any signage, ask the barista at Urban Bistro for directions and make your way into this subterranean playground.